beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 - A Zero-RTT mode was added, saving a round-trip at connection setup for some application data, at the cost of certain security properties.

+- The forward secrecy security property has become mandatory for the main 1-RTT mode except when using a PSK only key exchange mechanism.

 - All handshake messages after the ServerHello are now encrypted.
 The newly introduced EncryptedExtension message allows various extensions previously sent in clear in the ServerHello to also enjoy